flofields/Florence_Putnam_Lab_Notebook/_posts/2024-11-25-Diploria-labyrinthiformis-denovo-transcriptome.md

 Submitted batch job 38755096
 ```

 ### Unity has a ref virus geneome from NCBI, I will be using ref genome to filter any sequences that are encoded for viral contaminants.
-The path is below Create a viral filtering script
+NCBI viral db is already downloaded on unity, seen in the path below.
+Now to create a viral filtering script.

-/datasets/bio/ncbi-db/2025-06-22/
+/datasets/bio/ncbi-db/2025-07-27/

 ```
 nano trinity_filter_viral_contam.sh